-Since 2010, the City has made Performance Management a high priority.
+Since 2010, the City has also utilized Performance Management strategies throughout all departments.
 Using data to help inform key decisions allows the Administration to make the delivery of services more effective, more efficient, and more capable of adapting to an ever-changing environment.
-This year, the City has taken the next step in data-driven decision making, with the launch of the new "DataStat Newton" program.
-This program will track on a monthly basis everything from recycling rates and number of potholes filled, to autopedestrian accidents and changes in the commercial tax base.
-On a monthly basis, Mayor Warren and the executive team will meet collectively with all City Department Heads to review the data, and use the information to inform decision making on each of the budget outcomes.
+Last year, the City took the next step in data-driven decision making, with the launch of its "DataStat Newton" program.
+This program tracks everything from recycling rates and number of potholes filled, to auto-pedestrian accidents.
+Mayor Warren and the executive team meet on a monthly basis with all City Department Heads to review the data, and use the information to inform decision making on each of the budget outcomes.
 In addition to helping the City make critical decisions in each outcome area, DataStat Newton also plays an important role in the City's commitment to transparency.
-Data collected from every department will be posted on the city website for residents to view, with data from previous months also available so that residents can see trends in each area.
-This program will play a critical role in ensuring that the city reaches each of its eight desired outcomes.
+Data collected from every department is posted on the city website for residents to view, with data from previous months also available so that residents can see trends in each area.
+This program now plays a critical role in ensuring that the city reaches each of its eight desired outcomes.